Monitoring MuleSoft 4

 State evaluation for Mule Resources

-Mule ESB Monitoring Agent for Nodinite provide detailed information and remote action on the MuleSoft 4.x resources.
-The following Mule Categories are supported:
+The Mule ESB Monitoring Agent for Nodinite provides detailed information and remote actions for MuleSoft 4.x resources.
+Supported Mule Categories:

 - Application